BACK

 Evictions are complex legal processes often poorly understood by both parties.
 Before pursuing eviction in New Mexico, consider hiring an experienced real estate attorney and be sure to review the New Mexico eviction process in more detail.

 • Rent Demand Notice: 3 days to pay or quit (NMSA § 47-8-33(D)).
+This notice applies when a tenant fails to pay their rent after any grace period established in the lease agreement.

 • Notice for Lease Violation: 7 days to cure or quit (NMSA § 47-8-33(A)).
+This notice applies when a tenant violates another lease term besides nonpayment of rent.

 • Notice for Repeat Lease Violation: 7 days to quit.
 According to New Mexico eviction law, this violation of lease notice applies when there is a second lease violation within six months of the initial breach (NMSA § 47-8-33(B)).

 • Unconditional Notice to Quit: 3 days to quit (NMSA § 47-8-33).
+This notice applies when a tenant knowingly commits a "substantial violation" on the premises.

 Other Laws and Facts about New Mexico

-• The median rent rate in New Mexico is $1,595.
+• The average rent rate in New Mexico is $1,500, according to Zillow.

-• The median rent rate in Albuquerque is $1,600.
+• The median rent rate in Albuquerque according to Zillow is also $1,500

 • Like most states, New Mexico requires landlords to give 30 days’ notice to increase rent for fixed-term tenancies.
 The notice should be provided 30 days prior to the end of the leasing term (NMSA § 47-8-15(F)).